Fall Job & Internship Fair Student Information

 - Bring your list of selected employers, a folder or portfolio with pen/paper, and multiple copies of your resume.

-- Plan to spend at least 60 minutes talking with your selected employers.
+- Plan to spend at least 5 to 10 minutes talking with each of your selected employers.

 - Ask each employer about appropriate application follow-up.
 Ask for a business card.